In this paper, the energy performance of a solar thermal (ST) façade system is studied in relation to its connection to a district heating system.

-In this paper, presented at the ICAE conference in Donostia-San Sebastian, the energy performance of a solar thermal (ST) façade system is studied in relation to its connection to a district heating system.
+In this paper, presented at the ICAE conference in Donostia-San Sebastian, the energy performance of a solar thermal (ST) façade system is studied concerning its connection to a district heating system.

 With limited access to fossil fuels, there is a need to reduce the consumption of these.
-In order to achieve that, renewable and innovative solutions are increasingly common in domestic energy supply.
+To achieve that, renewable and innovative solutions are increasingly common in the domestic energy supply.
 For this reason, solar thermal systems are increasingly used in buildings.
-Equally, District Heating systems are systems are identified as a key technology to de-carbonize heat supply in Europe.
+Equally, District Heating systems are systems that are identified as a key technology to de-carbonize heat supply in Europe.

-The aim of this study is to analyse the performance of an unglazed system integrated in an existing building.
+This study aims to analyse the performance of an unglazed system integrated into an existing building.

 To ensure a wide market adoption of solar thermal systems, technologies should be compatible with the architectural design of the building.
 Thus, it is highly recommendable a discreet technology that enables designers to implement it without constraints, for example without aesthetical issues that limit the integration of solar thermal systems to roofs out of the sight of observers at street level.
 From all the thermal solar energy systems that actually exist, the unglazed collectors are the best choice for this application.

-Despite the fact that these collectors are quite simple, they are a suitable technology to reach low-to-medium temperature levels required by modern heating systems such as Low Temperature District Heating (LTDH).
-The aim of this study is to analyse the performance of an unglazed system integrated into an existing building.
+Although these collectors are quite simple, they are a suitable technology to reach low-to-medium temperature levels required by modern heating systems such as Low-Temperature District Heating (LTDH).
+This study aims to analyse the performance of an unglazed system integrated into an existing building.
 In this case study, the energy performance of the installation is analysed, coupled with District Heating.
 Moreover, the economic comparison between some different ways of installation is shown.